 On the first morning, we went down to the alley opposite the hotel to sample local street-breakfast for a minuscules fraction of what the hotel was charging.
 We readily spotted a bun seller across the street, face obscured by an appetising cloud of steam coming off his mobile cart.
 A small queue of customers had formed in front of it, hands in pockets, trying to hide from the early autumn wind.
-We joined the line, looking conspicuously “foreign” back then, accepting curious sideways glances.
+We joined the line, looking conspicuously ‘foreign’ back then, accepting curious sideways glances.

 The trivial episode somehow refused to go away, and flashed through my mind periodically for the rest of the day.
-Something wasn’t quite right about my reaction.
+Something wasn’t quite right about my judgemental reaction.

-Thinking down the ‘principle’ line, I realised how blind I had been to my glaringly dubious standards.
-I was a contractor in wastewater treatment facilities.
-Had someone asked me for an estimate of a certain size plant, and I had given him my professional guesstimate of, say, ten million, it would sensibly be on the ‘conservative’ side at that early stage.
+I was a design-and-build contractor of sewage treatment plants.
+Had someone asked me for a cost estimate of a certain size plant, I would have given him a conservative ball-park figure.
 If the enquirer said Hey, that sounds great, well within my budget, go ahead!
-I’d have taken the office out to celebrate, and bought my wife flowers.
+I’d have doubted his sanity, taken the office out to celebrate, and bought my wife flowers.

-The ‘trivial’ incident fundamentally shifted my perspective on many things.
-Over the decades, I have relayed this little story to friends when triggered by a relevant situation, or snobbish comments about poor folks having lousy principles.
+My reaction to the morning’s ‘overcharging’ incident was pure nonsense, utter bullshit.
+Unexpectedly, the trivial incident changed my perspective on many things.
+I have since relayed this little story to friends when triggered by a relevant situation, or irritated by snobbish comments about poor folks having lousy principles.
 It’s time that I write it down.

 James Tam 2021.3.10